Gbenga Omotoso: Early life

 Omotoso was born on November 11, 1961.
 He is from Osun State, South West, Nigeria.
 He graduated from the University of Benin in 1984 where he received his B.A. in English and Literature.
 He proceeded with a Masters in Public and International Affairs at the University of Lagos, Akoka, which he completed in 2007.

 Career

 Omotoso has spent 35 years in the media.
 He started as a trainee sub-editor at The Guardian newspaper.
 He later became the deputy editor of Guardian Express from where he rose to become the Editor of the Saturday Guardian.
 In 1999, at the inception of the Comet newspaper, he was appointed the pioneer editor of the newspaper.

 In 2006 he again became the pioneer editor of The Nation newspaper.
 He has maintained a column "Editorial Notebook" in The Nation, where he writes on topical issues using humor to present serious issues.
 He is a member of Nigeria Guild of Editors (NGE) and member of Nigeria Union of Journalists (NUJ).

-He is a great lover of sports, particularly table tennis.
-He showed his skills in an exhibition against the world's 20th best table tennis player, Aruna Quadri, and reportedly did not play like an amateur.
+He loved sports, particularly table tennis.
+He showed his skills in an exhibition against a professional table tennis player, Aruna Quadri.